Mobile Command Center Strengths and Weaknesses

 Mobile Command Center Capabilities: Infrastructure Failure

 Mobile Command Vehicles can have extensive features and capabilities.
 This includes communications, shelter facilities, climate control, and even videoconferencing capability for responders.
 However, when infrastructure fails or is compromised there is a better alternative.
-For many emergency and disaster scenarios a Mobile Command Center makes less sense than other more nimble options.
+For.
 There are times when Mobile Command Centers cannot be deployed fast enough.
 This is especially true when infrastructure such as roads are compromised.

 Mobile Command Center Response: First 72 Hours